 Sometimes it can be hard to keep up.
 So, whether you're looking for the best illustrators to hire, collaborate with or inspire you, we've gathered together the most exciting up-and-coming artists to whet your appetite.

 Some are young guns, fresh out of college; others are older hands whose work might have recently hit a sweet spot, or dovetailed with wider trends.
 Read on to find out (in no particular order), the hottest illustrators of 2018.
+For advice on how to make it see our article on how to be an award-winning illustrator.

 01. Tianju Duan